alkaza/CityScience/README.md

 | In4            | Physical Pin29 | Pin21    |        |
 | Gnd            | Physical Pin39 |          | Ground |

-**Important** : don't forget to connect Raspberry Pi ground to ground on the module to complete the circuit.
+**Important** : don't forget to connect Raspberry Pi GND to GND pin on the module to complete the circuit.

 ### Ultrasonic Sensor (HC-SR04)
 | Ultrasonic Sensor | Raspberry Pi 3 | WiringPi | Remark    |